Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-ANIKlhFcjkk.md

 # [March 30th, 2021 Livestream](../2021-03-30.md)
 ## Q&A: Is the World Update part of Update 4 or will that come later?
 https://www.youtube.com/watch?v=ANIKlhFcjkk
+This question was possibly duplicated with a more recent answer: [April 6th, 2021 Livestream Q&A: World Update, when?](./yt-ldiVaemLNss.md) [https://www.youtube.com/watch?v=ldiVaemLNss](https://www.youtube.com/watch?v=ldiVaemLNss)

 ### Topics
 * [Environment > Biomes](../topics/environment/biomes.md)